smrutis3/Shadow/README.md

   days and across people — and scores how confident it is that this is a genuine, repeatable workflow worth automating.
-- **It hands you the opportunity, with ROI.** The moment a pattern crosses the bar, it appears on your dashboard as a candidate: how often it happens, the hours it's costing, the throughput you'd gain, the AI cost to run it.
+- **It hands you the opportunity, with ROI.** The moment a pattern crosses the bar, it appears on **Watch** as a candidate: how often it happens, the hours it's costing, the throughput you'd gain, the AI cost to run it.
 You never go hunting for what to automate — it surfaces the shortlist for you.

 That's the difference between a logger and a forward-deployed engineer: a logger records what happened; **Understudy diagnoses the toil hiding in plain sight and proposes the fix** — then Codex builds it and installs it as a Codex workflow.

 ## The flow

-1. **Observe** — watch email + spreadsheet activity; detect a repeated workflow.
+The dashboard is three stages on the top rail.
+Same loop as the backend.

-2. **Discover (dashboard)** — surface it with ROI (time saved, throughput, AI cost).
+1. **Watch** — connected sources + live activity timeline + recommendation queue.
-3. **Generate (Codex)** — accept → Codex drafts + refines a production-grade skill.
+   Accept → Codex generates a skill and installs it into Codex.
-4. **Install into Codex** — the skill lands in `~/.codex/prompts/` as a `/workflow`.
+2. **Build** — skill studio: execution diagram, guardrails, teach, and **Run**.
+Memory (HydraDB) sits beside the run so you can see every recall/write.
-5. **Run (Codex)** — execute on a new event: read the bank attachment, reconcile, write a real reconciled `.xlsx` + reply draft + audit record — under human sign-off.
+3. **Impact** — weekly FDE scoreboard (hours freed, FTE, throughput, added AI cost) plus org-level workflows to deploy.

-6. **Learn** — feedback + corrections are remembered (HydraDB) and folded into the next run.
+Nothing writes a file or sends mail until a human signs off.
+Skills install to `~/.codex/prompts/` as `/workflow`s.

 ## Inside a real workflow: daily cash reconciliation (Gmail → Excel)

-This is one of the workflows Understudy discovered from raw activity, had Codex build, and now runs end-to-end — and you can watch every step of it live on the dashboard.
+This is one of the workflows Understudy discovered from raw activity, had Codex build, and now runs end-to-end — and you can watch every step of it live on **Build**.

 **The trigger.** Every business morning a *"Daily bank transactions"* email lands in **Gmail** with an `.xlsx` attachment.
 Understudy watched an analyst do the same thing with it three days running, flagged the pattern, and Codex turned it into a skill.

-**What actually runs** — each step below is a node that lights up on the Skills tab's live execution diagram as Codex works through it:
+**What actually runs** — each step is a node on the **Build** diagram:

 1. **Read the bank attachment** — open the attached `bank_transactions_*.xlsx` and pull every row (txn id, bank amount, ERP amount).